-Profiles at BiCupid are pretty detailed: read one and you get to form a pretty good impression of a person.
+Profiles at BiCupid are pretty detailed.
+Read one, and you get a pretty good impression of a person.

 A BiCupid profile will have the following sections and details:

-At the topmost part of the page, the member’s primary photo, name, age, and location will be displayed.
-A badge will also appear here: it will tell your viewers if you are a paying member or not.
+The member’s primary photo, name, age, and location will be displayed at the topmost part of the page.
+A badge will also appear here; it will tell your viewers if you are a paying member or not.

-The description you wrote during the signup process will also be displayed, followed by a textbox that encourages other members to leave you a message.
+The description you wrote during the sign-up process will also be displayed, followed by a textbox encouraging other members to leave you a message.

 BiCupid’s contact features are conveniently located below the primary photo.
-You can either message the member, send a wink, or add them to your favourites list.
+You can either message the member, send a wink, or add them to your Favorites list.

-At BiCupid, you get two sets of albums: public and private albums.
+At BiCupid, you get two sets of albums: public and private.
 For the first type, premium members can see all your images without difficulty.

 The private album will require interested parties to send you a request.
-What's nice about it is that you get to upload up to 26 photos for each album.
+What's nice about it is that you can upload up to 26 photos for each album.